 Tip 6.
 For products with many use cases and no immediate problem, focus on one segment of customers

-Let’s say for example that your product is Photoshop.
+Let’s say for example that your product is Photoshop or another photo editor.
 And while you can do many things with its suite of features, Brennan says it’s better to focus on the primary target market when creating your positioning:

 “Choose a channel like photographers.
 And if I was part of Adobe's marketing department, I'd be thinking, ‘What are the things that photographers need help with?’